Synthetic cannabinoids: Structural classifications

-The synthetic cannabinoids that have emerged recently have even greater structural diversity, possibly to subvert legal regulations on earlier generations of synthetic cannabinoids.
+Some synthetic cannabinoids have even greater structural diversity, possibly to subvert legal regulations on earlier generations of synthetic cannabinoids.
 There are a few different structural classifications of synthetic cannabinoids that include many of the new structures, some of which are shown in table one.
 The indazole carboxamide group, including APINACA (AKB-48), an adamantyl indazole carboxamide, and AB-PINACA, an aminocarbonyl indazole carboxamide, is an example of a new group of synthetic cannabinoids.
 Most clandestine manufacturers and producers only make small changes to the structure of a synthetic cannabinoid, such as changing an indole to indazole structure (AM-2201 to THJ-2201) or terminal fluorine replacement; however, one group that was unprecedented when discovered by forensic scientists in 2013, was the quinolinyl ester synthetic cannabinoids.

 PB-22 and 5F-PB-22 were the first synthetic cannabinoids to include a quinoline substructure and an ester linkage.
 These compounds are thought to have been synthesized with the intention of making a synthetic cannabinoid prodrug, which might improve absorption and confound detection.
 Ester bonds are easily biodegradable through spontaneous or endogenous, nonspecific esterase hydrolysis, which has been commonly used in medicinal chemistry to make ester prodrugs.
 The reason for the change to the quinolone substructure is unknown, but it may have been found to be a suitable replacement for the naphthoyl moiety that is currently regulated by US scheduling laws.

 Although most synthetic cannabinoids are not direct analogs of THC, they share many common features with THC.
-Most are lipid-soluble, non-polar, small molecules (usually 20-26 carbon atoms) that are fairly volatile, making them "smokable," like THC.
+Most are lipid-soluble, non-polar, small molecules (usually 20–26 carbon atoms) that are fairly volatile, making them "smokable", like THC.
 Another common feature of most synthetic cannabinoids and THC is a side-chain of five to nine saturated carbon atoms.
 It has been found that this chain of carbons is required for optimal psychotropic activity from binding CB1 receptors.
 Also, most synthetic cannabinoids are agonists of both cannabinoid receptors, CB1 and CB2, like THC; however, they often have greater binding affinity and therefore greater potency than THC, as seen in table two.
 Due to the greater potency, the standard doses of many synthetic cannabinoids may be less than 1 mg.